ingako/PEARL/README.md

 [Presentation at PAKDD 2020](https://youtu.be/w0HnC-hDjz4)

+The Journal paper is available [here](https://rdcu.be/coAVq).
-The Java implementation under MOA for the JDSA paper is avaiable [here](https://github.com/ingako/PEARL-in-MOA).
+The Java implementation under MOA for the Journal paper is available [here](https://github.com/ingako/PEARL-in-MOA).

 ### About the Code